NSHipster/articles/2014-04-14-xcode-plugins.md

 Quoth the README:

-> When you put the caret on one of your colors, it automatically shows the actual color as an overlay, and you can even adjust it on-the-fly with the standard Mac OS X color picker.
+> When you put the caret on one of your colors, it automatically shows the actual color as an overlay, and you can even adjust it on-the-fly with the standard OS X color picker.

 ### Autocomplete Images from Project Bundle